FlxdeCat/holoform/README.md

-# HoloMorph - Real-Time 3D Avatar Face & Body Tracker
+# HoloForm - Real-Time 3D Avatar Face & Body Tracker

-**HoloMorph** is a real-time, browser-based 3D avatar that mimics a user’s motion using a webcam.
+**HoloForm** is a real-time, browser-based 3D avatar that mimics a user’s motion using a webcam.
 Powered by **React 19 + TypeScript + Three.js + GSAP + MediaPipe**, this project brings skeletal tracking to life with subtle animation, eye blinking, and idle-aware behavior.

 ---